What are the Dangers of Undiagnosed Dementia?

 Dementia Care

-What is Dementia?
+What is dementia?

 Dementia is a collection of symptoms that includes memory difficulties and issues with problem-solving, language and thinking.
-Initially, these symptoms can be subtle, but become increasingly apparent and, as time passes, they affect the quality of daily living and can include behavioural and emotional changes.
+Initially, these symptoms can be subtle, but become increasingly apparent and, as time passes, they affect the quality of daily life and can include behavioural and emotional changes.

-How is Dementia Diagnosed?
+How is dementia diagnosed?

 The first step in receiving a dementia diagnosis is to visit the GP if memory difficulties develop, or there are any concerns regarding memory in loved ones over the age of 65.
 The GP will refer your relative on to a specialist practitioner such as a psychiatrist, geriatrician or neurologist for a more detailed assessment.
+This specialist may work in a dedicated memory clinic with other professionals who are experienced in diagnosing and treating memory problems, and advising people with dementia, and their families.

-The findings were interesting.
-Participants engaged in numerous interviews as well as cognitive and physical assessments.
 The study revealed that 28% of those with undiagnosed dementia still drove their cars, compared with only 17% of those who had received a dementia diagnosis.

 29% of those struggling with symptoms but no dementia diagnosis had sole responsibility for their finances, compared with 12% of those with undiagnosed dementia.